 Scores and protocol in Sound Art

-Score – Scores organise performance actions in real time, they are not just instructions, they are actually the work itself.
-A score can function as both a guide and contextual framework, allowing the piece to exist is several different interpretations
+Scores organise performance actions in real time, they are not just instructions, they are actually the work itself.
+A score can function as both a guide and contextual framework, allowing the piece to exist is several different interpretations and performances.
+Unlike traditional musical notation, many sound art scores are open-ended and flexible, giving performers space to interpret actions in their own way.

-Protocol – A process defines a process for gathering, organising or responding to data in Sound Art.
-It often introduces rules that shape how work unfolds overtime
+A process defines a process for gathering, organising or responding to data in Sound Art.
+It often introduces rules that shape how work unfolds overtime.
+Unlike a score, which is usually connected to performance a protocol is more focused on process and method.

 Why use scores?